umtdemr/Dotfiles/.config/README.md

 ## TO DO
-- [ ] Configure keymaps more for renaming, code action etc.
+- [ ] Configure keymaps for renaming, code action etc.
 - [ ] Lsp saga may be useful for better UI